wboykinm/billmorris.io/blog/_posts/2024-07-15-perfect-app.md

 I like to run in new places and traveling is exactly the opportunity to do so.
 I'm usually a morning runner - sometimes _very_ early morning - so perhaps this dovetails with the first problem and I can get out around or before sunrise, before the massive nuclear fusion reactor is over the horizon.
 But I can't expect to go all that far, and Manhattan is vast.
 I should keep my radius tight around the North end of the island.

 ### The third problem:
 . . . is the stuff I want to visit and the things I want to obtain for my family, still sleeping peacefully.
 Actually, there are several sub-problems to the third problem.
 First: __Hungarian pastries__.
 There's a legendary shop in Morningside Heights.
 It doesn't open until 7:30.
 Next stuff to obtain: __bagels__.
 Lord help me, there's a Dunkin' that opens at 6:00 but ain't nobody want that so I need to wait until a reasonably high quality bagel shop opens at 8:00.
 Next stuff to obtain, and the most complicated, is __coffee__.
 If I run before coffee it's a slog.
 If I get coffee while running it's passable.
 I also would like to - /I feel obligated to - bring coffee to my wife who will wake up at some unspecified time between 6:30 and 8:30.
 The first decent espresso joint isn't open until 6:30 (I dunno Jay, this city [sure seems to sleep quite a bit](https://youtu.be/vk6014HuxcE?si=BXPbyX2pGhnzldfU&t=197)).
 The first decent espresso that I could safely carry back - i.e. less than a mile away - isn't open until 7:00.
+And hey, I wouldn't mind seeing Grant's Tomb while I'm in the neighborhood.

 The approximate distance order of these places from our lodging is as follows, closest to farthest:

 - 7:00 AM espresso place
 - Bagel place
 - Hungarian pastry place
+- Grant
 - 6:30 AM espresso place

 > _How do I fit all this in?_